Charity Coach

 Impact For Good

-18 sessions, typically delivered fortnightly for 6 months, then monthly for 6 months to provide a full year of growth, support and impact; both for you and your charity.
+18 sessions, typically fortnightly for 6 months, then monthly for 6.

 Not ready for a package?
 Other options.